 - Any maintenance or groundskeeper crews that work on the property

 - Businesses that use the property

 Having multiple defendants in your case can make the situation far more complicated.
 The more parties there are who may be liable, the more likely they are to point fingers at others for the incident.
 Our team can work to ensure that the focus remains on your right to financial recovery.

-To learn more about how a lawyer can help you with your premises liability case in Lafayette, contact Laborde Earles Injury Lawyers now.
-Knowing that our legal team is taking care of your situation can bring you a great deal of peace and comfort.
-This can be particularly helpful if you are trying to recover from serious injuries or adjusting to the fact that you now have permanent disabilities.
+To learn more about how a lawyer can help you with your premises liability case in Lafayette, contact Laborde Earles Injury Lawyers.
+Knowing our legal team is taking care of your case can bring you a great deal of peace and comfort.
+This can be particularly helpful if you are recovering from serious injuries or adjusting to the fact that you now live with permanent disabilities.

 We are waiting to hear from you, so dial (337) 777-7777 now for a complimentary consultation with a team member.